People / Department Faculty

 Global Modern Art

 Anneka Lenssen specializes in modern painting and contemporary visual practices, with a focus on the cultural politics of the Middle East.
-Her research examines problems of artistic representation in relation to the globalizing imaginaries of empire, nationalism, communism, decolonization, non-alignment, and Third World humanism.
-Her teaching interests include modern art and international mass culture, the visual culture of resistance movements, abstraction and aniconism, translational and comparative practices, and special topic courses on Islamic art.
+Her research examines problems of artistic representation in relation to the globalizing imaginaries of empire, nationalism, communism, decolonization, and Third World humanism.

 Select Publications